Syrineenneifer/TracIn/README.md

 interest was utilized.

 ## Example:
-we want to identify the influence of a training data point on F(data point at inference time).
+We would like to identify the influence of a training data point on F(test point at inference time).

 <img src="figures/goal.png" width="400"/>